• Skip to primary navigation

 Here’s everything you need to know about the plate front raise.

-If you want to look broader and build an aesthetically pleasing physique, you’ll want to get your shoulders as yoked as possible.
+If you are looking to broaden and build an aesthetically pleasing physique, you’ll want to get your shoulders as defined as possible.
 That’s because the bigger your deltoids (shoulder muscles), the wider your frame will be and the more enhanced your V-taper — shoulder-to-waist ratio will be.
 This is known as the Adonis belt, and it’s essential for bodybuilders and any man looking to take their physique to Greek-God status.
 The plate front raise is an excellent exercise for targeting your shoulders.

 The plate front raise specifically targets your anterior deltoid.
 It’s a good movement for improving your shoulder strength and keeping your shoulder girdle healthy.
-This article will cover instructions on how to do them, the benefits, and some alternative exercises.
+This article will cover instructions on how to do the plate front raise, the benefits, and some alternative exercises.

 Plate Front Raise Technique and Muscles Worked